-Take the signed and notarized Affidavit to the County Clerk's Office in the county you named in and the Exhibit A form.
+Take the signed and notarized Affidavit to the County Clerk's Office in the county you named in Section 11.
+Be sure to take any other papers you need, such as extra pages with additional information and the Exhibit A form.
+(The law does not require you to include the Will with the Affidavit.)
 You will also need money to pay the Clerk's fee; that's usually around \$30.00.

-Section 12.
-Be sure to take any other papers you need, such as extra pages with additional information stamped to show that it is real and official.
+Get a certified copy of the recorded Affidavit from the Clerk.
+This is a copy of the Affidavit that is stamped to show that it is real and official.
 Generally, the cost of one certified copy will be included in the fee you pay the Clerk.
 If you need to get certified copies for other heirs, you will probably need to pay more.